spbu-math-cs/RollPlayer-client/ClientREADME.md

 # What is RollPlayer?

-RollPlayer is an online platform for role-playing games.

-TODO: что здесь дальше писать? Может, кто-то придумает художественное описание
+It's not just an online platform for role-playing games; it's a symphony of strategy, a canvas of choices, and an epic tale waiting for you to script its next chapter.
+Are you ready to roll the dice and shape your destiny?

 # How to play?